ravicho/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 As expected, there is a sequential execution of operations starting from the data transferred from the host to the FPGA, followed by compute in the FPGA and transferring back the results from the FPGA to host.

-3. Exit the SDAccel application to return to the terminal.
+3. Exit the Vitis application to return to the terminal.

 ### Conclusion